central cascades washington enchantments

 backpacking the enchantments

 I’ve now nicknamed this the Enchantments Death March.
 It gets boring quite fast with 11 or 12 miles of downhill walking.
-I think I’d instead go down Aasgard than down this route.
+I think I’d rather go down Aasgard than down this route.

 mountain goat lake viviane